Home > Breakfast > Cranberry Orange Scones Recipe

 • You can also grate the butter – This is the same method I use to make buttermilk biscuits.
 Freeze the stick of butter and grate it on the box grater.
 Then toss the butter flakes with the flour for an even distribution.

-• Frozen cranberries are preferred – I like to use frozen cranberries for a couple reasons: they keep the dough cold, and they are less likely to burst when mixing the dough!
+• Frozen cranberries are preferred – I like to use frozen cranberries for a couple of reasons: they keep the dough cold, and they are less likely to burst when mixing the dough!

 • Chill the cut scones before baking – The extra chill on the scone dough will give the dough time to rest, hydrate, and develop flavor.
-It is also helps to keep the scones from over-spreading.
+It also helps to keep the scones from over-spreading.

 • Cool slightly before glazing – For the simple reason we don’t want the yummy glaze to melt into the cranberry orange scones!